Libensemble/libensemble/libensemble/tests/balsam_tests/readme.rst

   balsam rm apps --all

-2 Register job/s
+2 Register task/s
 ----------------

-This is the job you intend to run.
+This is the task you intend to run.
 It will reference an application you have set up.

-For example, set up job for test_balsam_1:
+For example, set up task for test_balsam_1:

-Where WORK_DIR is set to output directory for job.
+Where WORK_DIR is set to output directory for task.

 .. code-block:: bash

-  balsam job --name job_test_balsam_1__runjobs
+  balsam task --name task_test_balsam_1__runtasks
                --workflow libe_workflow
                --application test_balsam_1
                --wall-min 1 --num-nodes 1 --ranks-per-node 4
-               --url-out="local:$WORK_DIR" --stage-out-files="job_test_balsam_1__runjobs*"
+               --url-out="local:$WORK_DIR" --stage-out-files="task_test_balsam_1__runtasks*"

-A working directory is set up when the job is run - by default under the balsam space e.g.,: hpc-edge-service/data/balsamjobs/ Under this directory a workflow directory is created (e.g., libe_workflow in above case).
+A working directory is set up when the task is run - by default under the balsam space e.g.,: hpc-edge-service/data/balsamtasks/ Under this directory a workflow directory is created (e.g., libe_workflow in above case).
 From there, files to keep are staged out as specified by directory in --url-out (use local: for file directory).
 The files to stage out are specified by --stage-out-files.
 A log will also be created when run under hpc-edge-service/log/

-The standard output will go to file <jobname>.out.
-So in above case this will be job_balsam1.out which will be staged out to $WORKDIR
+The standard output will go to file <taskname>.out.
+So in above case this will be task_balsam1.out which will be staged out to $WORKDIR

 In this case 4 ranks per node and 1 node are selected.
 This is for running on the parent application (e.g., libEnsemble).
 This does not constrain the running of sub-apps (e.g., helloworld), which will use the full allocation available.

-Note that the user jobs (launched in a libEnsemble job) are registered from within the code.
+Note that the user tasks (launched in a libEnsemble task) are registered from within the code.
 For staging out files, the output directory needs to somehow be accessible to the code.
 For the tests here, this is simply the directory of the test scripts (accessed via the __file__ variable in python).
-Search for dag.add_job in test scripts (e.g., test_balsam_1__runjobs.py)
+Search for dag.add_task in test scripts (e.g., test_balsam_1__runtasks.py)

-To list jobs:
+To list tasks:

 .. code-block:: bash

-  balsam ls jobs
+  balsam ls tasks

 To clean:

 .. code-block:: bash

-  balsam rm jobs --all
+  balsam rm tasks --all

-3 Launch job/s
+3 Launch task/s
 --------------

 In an interactive session (or a batch script) run the launcher:

-Launch all jobs:
+Launch all tasks:

 .. code-block:: bash